 Those substitutes or synonyms within similar contexts might share a lot of similar words in documents returned for them in a Google search, as the words that they are replacing.
 For example, a search that includes “cat food” within it might be replaced by a search that includes “pet cat food” instead of just “cat food.”
 If you do a search for each of those terms, many of the same words (referred to in this context as co-occurring words) might show up within the documents that appear as search results for each, like in the screenshot at the top of this post.

-But how might Google decide whether or not the rewritten query or placement terms might lead to higher quality results?
-Do they come closer to matching the intent of the person who performed the search with the pages returned?
+But how might Google decide whether or not when it may rewrite queries, that might lead to higher quality results?
+Do they come close to matching the intent of the person who performed the search with the pages returned?

-A patent from Google granted this week explores how Google might test and investigate rules that they follow in finding substitutes/synonyms for terms in a query when doing that kind of re-writing, to see how well received those are by searchers.
+A patent from Google granted this week explores how Google might test and investigate rules that they follow in finding substitutes/synonyms for terms in a query to rewrite queries, to see how well-received those are by searchers.
 The patent is:

 Removing substitution rules